 It was programmed using the functional programming language F#.
 The tweet API functionality was from Tweetinvi and the web server capability from WebSharper.
 The code is open-source and available on GitHub.

-Jonathan Nolis is an advanced analytics expert and amateur software developer.
+Nolis, LLC is a consulting firm specializing in data science, machine learning, and AI.
 Jess Eddy is a user experience consultant and digital product designer.